oubaydos/javaRIG/README.md

 Project Status
 -------
-this project is _in progress_, many things are not yet started
+this project is _in progress_, the first release is planned before the end of 2022

 License
 -------